 Text analytics tools provide the analytical horsepower and the highly trained algorithms that hospitality brands need to break down the silos, cut through the noise and get to the great ideas.
 Once those great ideas are found, sentiment analysis metrics help brands test, iterate and fine-tune new services in response to real-time feedback and reviews.

-Here’s why text analytics can be such a powerful tool in the development, testing and co-creation of innovative new hospitality products or services.
+Here’s why text analytics can be such a powerful tool in the development, testing and co-creation of innovative new hospitality experience, products, and services.

 Reason 1: People are literally telling you what they want

 It’s been proven time and time again that consumers are willing to share valuable information about their demographics, their preferences and their consumption habits, but they expect something in return: an improved experience with your brand.
 In fact, numbers show that 80 percent of consumers are willing to share personal data if they receive offers or benefits such as reward points or well-curated recommendations.
 So it has become more than necessary to decipher consumers’ wants and needs in order to continuously come up with the creative perks and benefits that will keep them around.
 The good news is guests and potential customers are more than willing to tell exactly what they want.

 In many ways, text analytics tools act like highly sophisticated versions of the “suggestion boxes” you once found in your dentist’s office or scattered across your workplace.
 But by processing and analyzing large quantities of unstructured data in real time, text analytics tools are able to consolidate multiple valuable data sources and provide context with a speed and unbiased accuracy only possible thanks to the latest breakthroughs in deep learning and AI.
 As algorithms learn to discern the nuances in the audience’s channels and linguistics, they also separate feedback into categories.